 The amount of money needed to finance incentives is also related to R&D spending involving other mechanisms.
 If governments expand direct funding and/or subsidies for drug development, the amount needed for incentives would be less.

-For example, if the U.S. Orphan Drug tax credit, which covers 50 percent of the cost of qualifying clinical trials, was expanded to cover more trials or at a higher percentage, and supported by more countries, the costs of conducting clinical trials would be lower, and consequently, the amount needed for an incentive to companies to invest in a trial would be less.
+For example, if the U.S. Orphan Drug tax credit (which once subsidized 50 percent of the cost of qualifying clinical trials, but was cut to 25 percent in the 2017 tax reform legislation) was expanded to cover more trials or at a higher percentage, and was supported by more countries, the costs of conducting clinical trials would be lower, and consequently would lessen the amount needed for an incentive for companies to invest in a trial.